-Organisations use a penetration test to expose exploitable vulnerabilities and mitigate the risk of individuals or groups gaining unauthorised access to their systems.
+A penetration test exposes exploitable vulnerabilities and mitigates the risk of individuals or groups gaining unauthorised access to systems.

 It is best to conduct regular penetration tests on your infrastructure and applications as part of your security regime.

 There are many different pen tests available.
 These include:

 - Wireless Testing